-Develop a program to replace methane gas appliances (HVAC, hot water heaters) in existing residential buildings with electric alternatives.
-Require permits and enforce compliance for appliance replacements.
-Develop a "Replace upon Burnout" and/or "Replace upon Sale/Remodel" ordinance for appliances.
-Adopt an Ordinance making it mandatory to replace methane gas appliances with electric alternatives by 2035, with exemptions for low-income residents and Seniors.
+Develop a program to replace methane gas hot water heaters in existing residential buildings with electric alternatives.
+Require permits and enforce compliance for water heater replacements.
+Develop a "Replace upon Burnout" and "Replace upon Sale/Remodel" ordinance for water heaters.
+Adopt an ordinance making it mandatory to replace all methane gas water heaters with electric alternatives by 2035, with exemptions for low-income residents and Seniors.
 Provide education and outreach to residents and property owners.